pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

                                                              .stream(Stream.of(scope, streamName))
                                                              .build();
 ```
-Other configuration items, such as specifying checkpointing etc., are options
+Other configuration items, such as Checkpointing are options
 that will be available through the `ReaderGroupConfig`.

 The Reader Group can be configured to read from multiple Streams.
 For example, imagine a situation where there is a collection of Stream of sensor data coming from a factory floor, each machine has its own Stream of sensor data.
 We can build applications that uses a Reader Group per Stream so that the